 On the other hand, I'm impressed with the solid lab component which parallels topic coverage in the rest of the course.
 It should be manageable for students and parents who have no prior lab experience.
 Students will need a microscope, and Ardoin offers useful tips about purchasing microscopes in the introduction to the course.
 Lab activities rely heavily upon microscope observations and dissections as well as drawing and labeling activities.
 Theoretically, students might do lab work on their own, but I think parental supervision should be a necessity.
 Also, many students are likely to need help with the dissections as they try to figure out what they are observing.
 This is a good reason to have a group class, but if that's not available, parents can help students figure it out.
 One field trip is suggested but an alternative activity is offered as well.

 Ardoin offers a “total package” that includes the set of parent and student manuals plus dissection specimens, a dissection tray, and tools.
-(Deduct $20 if you don’t need the tray and tools.)
-You can add a set of slides for $10.
+You can add a set of slides if you need them.
 A microscope is not included.
 Students can learn how to prepare their own slides or you can purchase them already prepared.
 Even if you buy the total package, you will still need to obtain some plants and plant seeds, but they should be easy to obtain.

 The spiral-bound parent manual describes how the course works and has weekly supply lists (for lab resources), but the bulk of the book is an “answer key.”
 I put answer key in quotes since Ardoin tries to cover all of the essential information students should be including in their own responses for the weekly questions, quizzes, exams, and lab activities.
 This means that a parent does not need to consult all of the resources for him or herself.
 However, I suspect that students will often come up with answers not covered in Ardoin’s answers, and then parents might need to double check resources used by the student.
 (Students aren’t directed to note which resources they used, but it might be helpful to come up with some abbreviation system to identify sources of information used so that parents can double check easily if needed.)